Why There Is No One Like Catherine O'Hara

 Catherine O'Hara: Mistress Of All Trades

-The comedian-actor has had a long career spanning over five decades, which began first in the 1970s in Canada and seems to have nicely come full circle back there in the last five years with her award-winning sitcom.
+The comedian-actor had a long career spanning over five decades, which began in the 1970s in Canada and seems to have nicely come full circle back there in the last five years with her award-winning sitcom.

 Her brushes with the vibrant entertainment industry in Toronto as a teen manifested in O'Hara becoming part of the comedy improv troupe The Second City in 1974.
 She made a mark with her appearances on sketch comedy show Second City Television, alongside colleagues and now long-time friends Eugene Levy and John Candy.